EMERGENCY AND CRITICAL CARE

-In this subject, students will undertake a work integrated learning (WIL) placement to learn and apply the knowledge and skills required to manage the veterinary nursing emergency and critical care (ECC) area of a veterinary clinic or emergency referral centre.
-Using an evidence-based approach, students will learn how to triage, prioritise and manage the nursing care of emergency and critical care veterinary patients.
-In doing so, students will learn how to integrate knowledge of the pathophysiology of a range of critical care and emergency veterinary conditions, with each animal's specific history and nursing care needs.
-Students will learn how to monitor complex and seriously ill emergency and critical care patients, interpret the data obtained and take appropriate actions based on the results.
+In this subject, you will undertake a work integrated learning (WIL) placement to learn and apply the knowledge and skills required to manage the veterinary nursing emergency and critical care (ECC) area of a veterinary clinic or emergency referral centre.
+Using an evidence-based approach, you will learn how to triage, prioritise and manage the nursing care of emergency and critical care veterinary patients.
+In doing so, you will learn how to integrate knowledge of the pathophysiology of a range of critical care and emergency veterinary conditions, with each animal's specific history and nursing care needs.
+You will learn how to monitor complex and seriously ill emergency and critical care patients, interpret the data obtained and take appropriate actions based on the results.
 Finally students will learn how to work as an effective member of a veterinary ECC team, including how to lead such a team when required.

-Available to Study Abroad StudentsNo
+Available to Study Abroad/Exchange StudentsNo

 Subject year levelYear Level 3 - UG